-Neo Jenny is presently the Head of Outreach and Education of the Singapore Chinese Dance Theatre (SCDT), guest lecturer at the LaSalle-SIA College of the Arts and School of the Arts (Singapore) as well as instructor of NUS (National University of Singapore) Chinese Dance.
+Neo Jenny is presently the Artistic Director of the Singapore Chinese Dance Theatre (SCDT), Adjunct Lecturer of the LASALLE College of the Arts and Nanyang Academy of Fine Arts (Singapore) as well as instructor of NUS (National University of Singapore) Chinese Dance.

 Since a young age, Jenny had developed an interest for the arts under the influence of her mother, Madam Lim Moi Kim.
 She started her training in Chinese classical and Chinese ethnic folk dance at the age of ten.
 To further enrich herself, Jenny later also pursued ballet, jazz and hip-hop.
 In 2004, she was awarded grants from the National Arts Council and Singapore Hokkien Huay Kuan to further her professional training at the Beijing Dance Academy, where she studied Dance Choreography.
 To develop her range, Jenny later also enrolled in LaSalle-SIA College of the Arts, and graduated with a BA (Honours) in Dance in 2009.
 Over the course of her studies, Jenny has come under the tutelage of, as well as collaborated with, many renowned and experienced dance practitioners who have greatly value-added to her learning.

 Jenny actively choreographs for dance company, schools and major national events like the Chingay Parade and National Day Parade.
-She has produced many outstanding works, earning herself high recognition in the dance industry.
+She has produced many outstanding works, earning herself high recognition in the dance industry local and abroad.

 "The Void Within" (2017), a collaboration with guest artiste Jiang Wei from China.
 It was premiered in SCDT's fifth Company Production, HEARTiculation.